Scaarus/nativedb/player/EnableSpecialAbility.md

 Enables or disables the player special ability.

-A disabled special ability will allow the meter to be filleddepleted but the player can't activate the ability.
+A disabled special ability will allow the meter to be filled/depleted but the player can't activate the ability.